Henderson, Colorado

 A post office called Henderson has been in operation since 1894.
 The community was named after John D. "Colonel Jack" Henderson.

 Geography

 Henderson is located at 39°55′18″N 104°52′06″W (39.921586,-104.868279).
 Henderson Island is today the site of the Adams County Regional Park and Fairgrounds.

 Current Day

 Along with a post office, a few buildings remain of old Henderson along Brighton Road north of 120th Avenue.
 The Henderson Congregation Church (now Henderson Community Church) which has been in existence for over 100 years, stands as one of the last remaining vestiges of historical Henderson.

-Ralphie IV, one of the mascots of the University of Colorado Buffaloes is buried in Henderson.
-She retired after 10 years of service and lived out her retirement in the community.
-She died of liver failure on March 19, 2017.